Eklas-Mohin/programming-with-c/NOTE.md

 ```c
 Hello World!I am learning C.And it is awesome!
 ```
-Note that it does not insert a new line at the end of the output.
+It does not insert a new line at the end of the output.

-If we use "\n" then it inserts a new line.
+If we use `\n` then it inserts a new line.

 ```c
 #include <stdio.h>